JBris/vue-python-graphql/README.md

 ## Server

 An asynchronous GraphQL server written in Python.
-Searches for git repos that are being hosted on GitHub, Bitbucket, and GitLab.
+Searches for git repos hosted on GitHub, Bitbucket, and GitLab.

 Visit $PYTHON_HOST/graphiql to access GraphQL Explorer.